-In an effort to move from a passive payer to an active purchaser of high-value health care, the Centers for Medicare and Medicaid Services (CMS) is currently developing and implementing a number of VBP initiatives in multiple settings of care.
+In an effort to move from a passive payer to an active purchaser of high-value health care, the Centers for Medicare & Medicaid Services (CMS) is developing and implementing a number of VBP initiatives in multiple settings of care.
 The agency-wide VBP initiatives include physician practices, hospitals, nursing homes, home health agencies, and dialysis facilities.
-Over the past 2-1/2 years, Mathematica has been assisting CMS with designing a system to implement physician VBP for Medicare beneficiaries, which includes development and distribution of confidential physician feedback reports that inform physicians of their performance on quality and cost.
-Physician feedback reports are one important aspect of VBP designed to spur health care improvements, along with public reporting of physician performance and encouragement of joint accountability among providers for providing care to a population of beneficiaries.
+Mathematica assisted CMS with designing a system to implement physician VBP for Medicare beneficiaries, which includes development and distribution of confidential physician feedback reports that inform physicians of their performance on quality and cost.
+Physician feedback reports are one important aspect of VBP designed to spur health care improvements, along with public reporting of physician performance and encouragement of joint accountability among providers for delivering care to a population of beneficiaries.

-In Phase II, Mathematica has been assisting CMS with expanding Phase I measures to include indicators of physician clinical quality, applying measures to broader accountable care entities, and crafting an approach for “scaling-up” the distribution of feedback reports.
-Phase II reports, tested with a large sample of physicians as in Phase I, will be distributed to approximately 2,000 physicians and 40 medical groups in 2010.
-Additionally, we have been helping CMS to design a physician VBP program, including potential design features for accountable care entities, beneficiary and provider assignment, performance measurement, and a physician payment system based on the value, rather than the volume of services provided.
-Phase II participating organizations include the Center for Studying Health System Change; America's Health Insurance Plans; Booz Allen Hamilton; Boston University; Brandeis University; CGI Federal; Ingenix; Iowa Foundation for Medical Care; MassPro; Palmetto, GBA; SAS Institute, Sewell, Inc.; Social & Scientific Systems, Inc.; and Thomson Reuters.
+In Phase II, Mathematica assisted CMS with expanding Phase I measures to include indicators of physician clinical quality, applying measures to broader accountable care entities, and crafting an approach for “scaling-up” the distribution of feedback reports.
+Phase II reports, tested with a large sample of physicians as in Phase I, were distributed to approximately 2,000 physicians and 40 medical groups in 2010.
+Additionally, we helped CMS design a physician VBP program, including potential design features for accountable care entities, beneficiary and provider assignment, performance measurement, and a physician payment system based on the value, rather than the volume, of services provided.
+Phase II participating organizations included the Center for Studying Health System Change; America's Health Insurance Plans; Booz Allen Hamilton; Boston University; Brandeis University; CGI Federal; Ingenix; Iowa Foundation for Medical Care; MassPro; Palmetto, GBA; SAS Institute, Sewell, Inc.; Social & Scientific Systems, Inc.; and Thomson Reuters.